 Whether you like to believe this or not, bed bugs are spreading like crazy.

-You may be safe from bed bugs now but the odds of you dealing with bed bugs in the future are growing each day.
+You may be safe from bed bugs now but the odds of you dealing with bed bugs in the future are growing each day and finding how to get rid of bed bugs is hard.

 Bed bugs are now a global issue.
 Why do they spread so fast?
 How can we prevent bed bugs from entering our home?